Rick's Free Auto Repair Advice

 What is a tune up?

-In the old days before electronic ignition systems, a tune up included new spark plugs, new contact “points,” a new distributor rotor and cap, and a new condenser.
-In addition, the ignition system would be timed using a timing light.
+In the past, before electronic ignition systems, a tune-up included new spark plugs, new ignition contact “points,” a new distributor rotor and cap, and a new condenser.
+In addition, the ignition timing was adjusted using a timing light.

 What is a tune up now?

 There are no points, condensers, rotors or distributor caps in late model vehicles.
-So a tune usually consists of spark plug replacement along with all the checks listed above.
+So a tune usually consists of spark plug replacement along with all the maintenance checks listed below.

 How often do you need a tune up?

-That depends on the year, make, model and engine design of your vehicle.
-It is NOT true that all late model cars and trucks only need spark plugs every 100K miles.
-Late model engines with turbos can require spark plugs as often as every 45K miles, even if they’re equipped with iridium spark plugs that are supposed to last for 100K miles.
+That depends on your vehicle’s year, make, model, and engine design.
+It is NOT true that all late-model cars and trucks only need spark plugs every 100K miles.
+Late-model engines with turbos can require spark plugs as often as every 45K miles, even if they’re equipped with iridium spark plugs that are “supposed” to last for 100K miles.

 Why?
 Because turbo engines create more combustion pressure and burn a leaner mixture.
 These lean-burn engines achieve more power with less gas than older engines because they have a turbo to boost combustion pressure.
 The downside is that the lean burn conditions and extra pressure cause spark plug gap erosion faster than non-turbo and non-learn-burn engines.